Reshmashameem31/Reestar-website/README.md

 - 🔸 Fully styled Contact Us section using a table
 - 🔸 Custom yellow *Send* button in its own block, just like real websites
 - 🔸 Responsive and neat layout for learning purpose
+## How to view
+- live website
+- github